stevenpencle/D6-LOA/README_NEW.md

 - **chart-to-table** Switches the graphical SVG view of an ngx-charts chart to a tabular view of the bound data to meet accessibility requirements.
 - **date-field** An alternate component to the _ng-Bootstrap_ datepicker.
 This component is a standard textbox with a date format mask that binds to a _momentjs_ object.
+- **edms-file-upload** Provides file uploading capabilities (new document and new version) to the FDOT's EDMS.
+- **field-validation-message** Provides a means to display an error message in the context of the field the error is related to.
 - **file-upload** Provides a view for selecting and uploading files.
 - **filter-field** Provides a view for entering string data to be applied as a filter to a property in an object array.
+- **map-field** Provides a means to view, draw, search, and annotate GIS data on a map.
+- **signature-field** Provides a means to display and capture a hand-drawn signature on a canvas.
 - **sort-button** Provides a view for sorting data ascending or descending.
 - **staff-picker** Provides a type-ahead select for FDOT staff (SRS).
+- **toasts-container** Provides an area to display messages from the toast service.

 ##### footer